aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_3.md

 Now that the interface is cleaner, notice the two containers that are running in the flamegraph, `manipulation-service` and `admin-service`.

 Focus on `admin-service`, the service we are analyzing in this situation.
-Notice that a specific function `main.createSampleImages` is being called even more than `main.setupSQLQuery` is.

 ![image](/images/pixie/3-flamegraph-2.png)